p-mongodb/tenex/README.md

 - Your GitHub credentials - create a personal access token [here](https://github.com/settings/tokens).
 - Your Travis credentials - get it at https://travis-ci.org/profile/your-username/settings
 (go to Profile -> Settings).

+Edit `config/mongoid.yml` and change the host, port and database used for MongoDB (note the MongoDB port specified by tenex is 27027, default MongoDB port is 27017).

 ## Running